-In what follows, we will need the extension of the definition of $\loc_\mu[\CE,\a]$ to the case when the generic stabilizer of the $\T$ action is not finite.
+In what follows, we will need the extension of the definition of $\loc_\mu[\CE,\a]$ to the case when the generic stabilizer of the $\T$ action on the connected manifold $M$ is not finite.

-\begin{definition} Suppose the Lie group $G$ with Lie algebra $\g$ acts on a manifold $M$.
-Then for a subset $C\subset M$ we denote by
+\begin{definition} Let the Lie group $G$ with Lie algebra $\g$ act on a manifold $M$.
+Then, for a subset $C\subset M$, we denote by

-the stabilizer subalgebra of $\g$, and by $G_C$ the connected subgroup of $G$ with Lie algebra $\g_C$. \end{definition}
+and by $G_C$ the connected subgroup of $G$ with Lie algebra $\g_C$. \end{definition}

-In particular, $\T_M$ is the {\em connected component} of the generic stabilizer of $M$ containing the identity element, and $\t_M\subset\t$ is the Lie algebra of $\T_M$.
-Then for every $p\in F$, the weights $\Phi_p$ span the annihilator $\rzm\subset\t^*$.
+In our set up then, $\T_M$ is the {\em connected component} of the generic stabilizer of $M$ containing the identity element, $\t_M\subset\t$ is the Lie algebra of $\T_M$, and for every $p\in F$, the weights $\Phi_p$ span the annihilator $\rzm\subset\t^*$.

 Clearly, the group $\T_M$ acts on each of the fibers $\CE_q$, $q\in M$, and since $M$ is connected, this representation does not depend on $q$.
-In particular, for two fixed points $p$ and $q$ in $F$, the weights $\mu(p)$ and $\mu(q)$ of $\T$ differ by an element of $\rzm$.
-Thus the affine-linear subspace
+In particular, for two fixed points $p,q\in F$, the weights $\mu(p)$ and $\mu(q)$ of $\T$ differ by an element of $\rzm$, and hence the affine-linear subspace

 of $\t^*$ does not depend on $p\in F$.
-Note that according to equation \eqref{musat}, the image $\mu(M)$ is contained in $\am$.
+Note that, according to equation \eqref{musat}, the image $\mu(M)$ is contained in $\am$.